 hazards.
 Beware of large lava rocks, often hidden in the sand,

-their ability to move upon impact.
-You'll need to keep up your speed
+to keep up your speed

 dunes, rocky roads, sandy roads and sandy trail about 5 miles to an

 intersection with a trail that heads north.
 Follow intermittent cow